netdata/netdata/README.md

 &nbsp;<br/>&nbsp;<br/>
 </details>

-### :cyclone: Will this consume a lot of resources on my servers?
+### :cyclone: Will Netdata consume significant resources on my servers?

 No. It will not!
 We promise this will be fast!